Repat Armenia: Armenia Works 4U (2021-2022)

 The Repat Armenia Foundation successfully implemented a pilot program “Armenia Works 4U” at the end of 2021 for the professional repatriation of Lebanese Armenians.
 80% of those repatriated under this program continued their careers in Armenia.
 Given the growing interest in repatriation and its exceptional importance for strengthening the Motherland, the program was expanded for Armenians living in Russia, Ukraine and Belarus in spring 2022.
 The program is currently on hold.

-Free Armenian language courses
+Free Armenian language courses (2021-present)

 Repat Armenia's free-of-charge Armenian language courses are designed for recent repatriates' social and professional integration in Armenia.
 The courses available are: